meeorder/meeorder-frontend/README.md

 - Customers can view the restaurant's menu without the need for login.
 - Customers can also view coupons offered by the restaurant after login.

-This readme provides an overview of the MeeOrder project and instructions for getting started with the application.
-The project leverages the Next.js framework for web development.